The Late Late Toy Show: 2014 edition

-The 2014 Toy Show took place on 28 November 2014.
+The 2014 edition was broadcast on 28 November 2014.

 It was Ryan Tubridy's 6th show.
 On the 31 October Episode, Tubridy launched a campaign for people across the country to knit him a Christmas jumper to wear on the 2014 Toy Show.
 He wore four jumpers at different stages during the show.
 120,000 people applied for audience tickets for the show with only 200 tickets being made available.
 For the 2nd year running, TV3 showed a rival version of the toy show.
 This time called the Christmas Toy Show and shown a week before the actual Toy Show to avoid clashing with it.

 The show was streamed live worldwide on the RTÉ Player, where anyone anywhere in the world could watch the show as it was not geo-blocked.

 The show had a Chitty Chitty Bang Bang theme.

 The show featured a record number of children, 269 performers and toy testers.
 200 toys were featured and more than 300 were used for the set design.

 Ed Sheeran was a surprise guest on the show surprising a young girl who sang his song Lego House on SingStar.
 Also included was Danny O'Donoghue from The Script.

 Each part opened with a musical or comedy performance.

 The 2014 show was RTÉ's highest rated programme of 2014, with average ratings of 1,357,400 viewers.

 The 2014 Toy Show was the most-watched programme on Irish television this century, with an average of 1.59 million viewers and a peak of 1.8 million.

 2015 edition

-The 2015 Toy Show took place on 27 November 2015.
+The 2015 edition was broadcast on 27 November 2015.
 It was Ryan Tubridy's 7th show, the 40th Toy Show overall and therefore the Toy Show's 40th anniversary.
 RTÉ had been selling a premium package to advertisers for €57,500 that includes one 30-second spot in the Toy Show, one spot in the Sunday repeat and online adverts also.

 For the 3rd year running, TV3 showed a rival version of the toy show.
 The show was presented by Maria Walsh and Brian Ormond.
 The show was called the TV3 Toy Show and was shown on 20 November, a week before the actual Toy Show to avoid clashing with it.

 The 2015 Show took inspiration from the classic children's movie, Beauty and the Beast, with Ryan Tubridy dancing and singing on the opening musical performance of the show.

 A total of 285 children took part in the show with the opening performance alone featuring 82 children.

 The Toy Show was once again streamed live on the International RTÉ Player free around the world.